 - emsdk activate 3.1.9

-(Note: please do not use Emscripten's "latest" keyword to just grab their newest files!)
+(Note: Again, please see our FAQ link above and do not use Emscripten's "latest" keyword to just grab their newest files!)

 This results in a working installation on Windows.